cythral/phroses/README.md

 # Phroses [![Build Status](https://travis-ci.org/cythral/phroses.svg?branch=master)](https://travis-ci.org/cythral/phroses)
 Phroses is a multi-site content management system and dispatcher.
 It is currently still in early development, with many initial features and systems still being implemented and ironed out.
-Phroses is easy to use, and fully customizable with customizable themes using [phyrex](https://github.com/cythral/phyrex) templating, along with plugins using [listen](https://github.com/cythral/listen).
+Phroses is easy to use, and extensible with customizable themes using [phyrex](https://github.com/cythral/phyrex) templating, along with plugins using [listen](https://github.com/cythral/listen).
 Phroses has only been tested on apache, support for nginx is coming later on.

 ## Installation
 ### Recommended Method
-The recommended way to install phroses is to download the tarball of the latest version from http://api.phroses.com/latest and extract it.
+The recommended way to install phroses is to download the gzipped tarball of the latest version from http://api.phroses.com/latest and extract it.
 Then set apache's DocumentRoot to the directory where you extracted the tarball.
 Visit a URL that is pointed to the directory and complete the onsite setup.
 The tarball has a compiled phar archive instead of the source files.

 ### From Source